Sahara Reporters founder Sowore remains detained in Nigeria – TechCrunch

 “In many cases, there’s less investigation to breaking these stories than you’d think.
 The corruption and who’s perpetrating it is generally well-known and the evidence easy to distribute through social media and devices.
 We just need a safe place to report it from, and the rest often takes care of itself,” Sowore said.

-Ironically, Sowre’s own thesis of using digital and social media for advocacy may be tested on his getting out of jail.
+Ironically, Sowore’s own thesis of using digital and social media for advocacy may be tested on his getting out of jail.

 Sowore’s wife is working on a campaign of global supporters — including Amnesty International — to shine a light on her husband’s charges, innocence, and press for his release.